How to Transform a Thrifted Side Table with Paint (Painted Side Table Makeover Tutorial)

 Side table thrift store find

-Years ago I started this business with my sister, Nicole (you can read about that here) It was so amazing that in my tight knit family circle of women that I had my niece who wanted to join me in this adventure!
+Years ago, I started this business with my sister, Nicole (you can read about that here).
+It was so amazing that in my tight-knit family circle of women, I had my niece who wanted to join me in this adventure!

 Color scheme for our diy painted end table

-We decided since this was a small dainty side table that we needed to keep the color scheme and overall look clean and pretty!
+We decided, since this was a small, dainty side table, that we needed to keep the color scheme and overall look clean and pretty!
 We decided on Benjamin Moore “grey owl” for the overall piece.
-Then a matte silver for the stencils and accents which would work best on our painted side table makeover.
-The cool grey and silver complimented each other perfectly while still keeping this monochromatic look.
+Then a matte silver for the stencils and accents, which would work best on our painted side table makeover.
+The cool grey and silver complemented each other perfectly while still keeping this monochromatic look.

 I had a bee graphic from a stencil that I had used from another project.
 You can see and read all about that here.
 We deconstructed this and recut a new bee stencil using my cameo machine for the sides and a small repeat pattern of bees and lattice for the inside of the drawer to continue with our bee theme.
 Take a look here at my Etsy store for some of my other stencils.